jcfermi/jcfermi.github.io/_posts/2020-02-28-test-markdown.md

 ---

 I'm Jeana, class of 2025.
+I'm from New Jersey, which I think counts as a boring fact about me.

-I think I'll major in Russian, although I make up a new answer for this every time I'm asked.
+Today, I think I'll major in Russian.
+Tomorrow, who knows?

 Here's my experience coming into this class: